ISPRA-BIO-ACAS/annali-idrologici/README.md

 ## Acknowledgements

-The digitization, quality control, and publication of the *Annali Idrologici Italiani* have been carried out by **ISPRA BIO-ACAS**, with the contribution of the repository contributors listed in the citation metadata.
+The digitization, quality control, and publication of the *Italian Hydrological Annnals Interoperable Dataset* have been carried out by **ISPRA BIO-ACAS**, with the contribution of the repository contributors listed in the citation metadata.